 International and Global Studies Majors with Disciplinary Focus in History: Students must complete a 0100-level course and five other courses, including a 0400-level seminar normally taken in the senior year.
 The seminar and at least two other courses should be within the regional focus, and at least one course should be outside the regional focus.
 With the permission of the History Department Chair, up to two of these courses can be taken abroad.

-Minors in History: Ending with the Class of 2015, students may choose to minor in history following the old or the new requirements.
-Beginning with the Class of 2016, all students who minor in history must follow the new requirements.
-The new requirements are as follows: a total of five courses, including one 0100-level course, one 0200-level course and one 0400-level course.
+Minors in History: Students must take a total of five courses, including one 0100-level course, one 0200-level course and one 0400-level course.
 No more than two courses may be taken abroad or at another undergraduate institution.
 Cognate courses from other disciplines will not normally be permitted.

 AP and IB credit cannot be counted towards a minor in history.